A connected community without language barriers

 Board member

-Mr McAlister is a senior government executive with extensive experience in trade, investment, and international relations across multiple jurisdictions as well as Australia’s major overseas partners.
+Mr McAlister is a senior government executive with extensive experience in trade, investment, and international relations across multiple jurisdictions including as Australia’s major overseas partners.

 Mr McAlister is currently the Chief Investment Officer for the City of Gold Coast where he attracts and drives public and private investment into Australia’s fastest growing major city.
 He also does pro bono work providing migration advice for vulnerable migrants, and sits on the Board of the Licensed Immigration Advisers Association of New Zealand.